Mary-Elizabeth Dill

 Biography

 Mary-Elizabeth’s commitment to social justice is longstanding.
-Her graduate research on migrant domestic workers fueled her dedication to workplace rights, particularly for the most precarious sectors of the workforce.
-Her desire to help improve access to justice led her to spend a summer working at a legal aid clinic in Iqaluit assisting Indigenous clients as they navigated the justice system.
-Throughout law school she volunteered weekly at a local immigration clinic and, in her final year, blogged about social justice and civil liberty issues for the Canadian Civil Liberties Association.
+Her graduate research on the systemic inequities inherent in Canada’s migrant domestic worker program fuelled her dedication to workplace rights, particularly for the most precarious sectors of the workforce.
+Throughout law school she volunteered weekly at a local immigration clinic and, in her final year, blogged about human rights issues for the Canadian Civil Liberties Association.
+Mary-Elizabeth continues to dedicate her time to social justice causes, including by regularly acting as a Lawyer Supervisor with Pro Bono Students Canada, where she oversees student volunteers who provide free legal support to public interest organizations.

 Notable Cases